stat545ubc-2021/Mini-data-analysis_TYL/Mini-Data-Analysis-Deliverable-2.md

 According to the results shown above, I found that there is no specific spatial distribution in tree species.
 Maybe I should modify my research questions to investigate the relationship between species and tree growth variables (height/diameter/curb/tree age).
+That might help to identify the spatial characteristics in tree growth near UBC (The main direction addressed in milestone 1 is **" Is there any spatial difference in tree growth in the areas near UBC?"**).
 In my opinion, the result of Q1.2.1 is interesting.
 This plot implies that species might be a critical factor regarding the relationship between mean diameter and mean tree age.
 That is worth being further studied.